WGUNDERWOOD/wgunderwood.github.io/index.markdown

-Previously I obtained my MMath in Mathematics & Statistics from the [Department of Statistics](https://www.stats.ox.ac.uk/), University of Oxford, where I was supervised by [Professor Mihai Cucuringu](https://scholar.google.com/citations?user=GFvVRzwAAAAJ&hl=en).
+Previously I obtained my MMath in Mathematics & Statistics from the [Department of Statistics](https://www.stats.ox.ac.uk/), at the University of Oxford, where I was supervised by [Professor Mihai Cucuringu](https://scholar.google.com/citations?user=GFvVRzwAAAAJ&hl=en).
 My master's dissertation was on Motif-Based Spectral Clustering of Weighted Directed Networks.